metacpan/metacpan-cpan-extracted/distros/M/Magrathea-API/README.md

 will return a [Phone::Number](https://metacpan.org/pod/Phone::Number) object.
 If no match is found, this routine will return `undef`.
 It will croak on any other error from Magrathea.

+### activate

+Passed a number as a string or a [Phone::Number](https://metacpan.org/pod/Phone::Number), this will activate that number.

 ### deactivate